imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/why-sd-cards-over-usb-keys.md

 - Only writing to the cards once and locking them to Offline Air-Gapped computers helps protect the data being transferred.

-- Follow the guide for safe data transfer on and off these cards, offline computers go a long way as well in protecting against malware or infected SD cards
+- Follow the guide for safe data transfer on and off these cards.
+Using offline computers also goes a long way as well in protecting against malware or infected SD cards.

 ### Further Reading:
 http://bunniefoo.com/bunnie/sdcard-30c3-pub.pdf